Pherkel/Informatik2Tests/README.md

 # Informatik2Tests
-cool tests for Info 2 made by the one and only
+cool tests for Info 2 made by the one and only (and me)